Bachelor of Business Administration in Accounting

 The Bernard F. Graham Scholastic Award

 The Bernard.
-F. Graham Scholastic Award in Finance and Accounting is a $10,000 prize awarded to a graduating senior with the highest GPA in the Accounting or Finance program at the Gus Machado School of Business.
+F. Graham Scholastic Award in Finance and Accounting is a $10,000 prize awarded to a graduating senior with the highest GPA in the Accounting or Finance program at the Gus Machado College of Business.
 The Bernard F. Graham Scholastic Award in Finance and Accounting is provided by the Bernard F. Graham Charitable Foundation.
 This generous monetary award is intended to recognize student dedication and committment to the study of finance and accounting – a passion of Mr. Graham.
 The award will be made in May 2019, and the winner will be notified after final grades and the list of graduates is compiled.

 This Bachelor of Business Administration in Accounting prepares students for careers in public or private accounting of for positions in non-profit or government organizations.